The birthplace of the Renaissance is home to some of the most amazing Renaissance buildings ever constructed.

 4. It resembles a structure located in another famous church in Florence

-The Old Sacristy or “Sagrestia Vecchia” of San Lorenzo was constructed between 1419 and 1429 and served as the final resting place of the members of the Medici family.
+The Old Sacristy or “Sagrestia Vecchia” of San Lorenzo was constructed between 1419 and 1440 and served as one of the final resting places of the members of the Medici family.

 This rivalry makes it very likely that the Pazzi family wanted a similar structure built to emphasize their power in the city, and what better person to hire for the job than the most renowned architect of the early 15th century, right?